 Applicants may print out a copy of their scores and mail them to the Show offices.
 The Houston Livestock Show and Rodeo is not listed as an option for you to electronically send your scores on a testing date.
 Please make sure the applicant's name appears on the score sheet.

 The Show will not verify, follow up or provide updates to students.

 The Free Application for Federal Student Aid

-You can file your FAFSA starting Jan.
-1. In order to complete the application, use the most recent tax return. if you do not have the current year information, you may use the prior year tax information.
+You can file your FAFSA starting October 1.
+In order to complete the application, you may use your tax return from the prior-prior year.

 The Houston Livestock Show and Rodeo will issue scholarship payments directly to the school.
 No payments are made to individuals.